- Year of Call

 Contactduncanhamilton@amadvocates.co.uk 07971 032150

-In public law, Duncan was appointed as Standing Junior Counsel to the Scottish Government in 2013 and regularly appears in judicial review proceedings.
-He was instructed to act on behalf of Alex Salmond in the recent successful judicial review brought by the former First Minister.
+In public law, Duncan has been Standing Junior Counsel to the Scottish Government since 2013, and regularly appears in judicial review proceedings including successfully representing Alex Salmond in the former First Minister’s successful judicial review of the Scottish Ministers.

 Duncan was previously a Member of the Scottish Parliament from 1999-2003.